Food Intolerance Test or Food Allergy Test - Which One Should You Choose?

 Allergies are detected by measuring the Immunoglobulin E count (IgE) in the blood, as these are specific blood cells that help to combat allergies.
 If you have an allergy to a particular food or non-food item, your body will begin to react the moment it comes into contact with it.

 By comparison, an intolerance is not as severe and immediate as an allergy.
-These symptoms come on gradually; anything from 30 minutes up to a 48 hours later.
+These symptoms come on gradually; anything from 30 minutes up to 48 hours later.

 Food allergies then are quite uncommon and normally causes symptoms within a few minutes of eating the offending food or being in contact with the relevant substance.
 A food intolerance (non-allergic hypersensitivity) is much more common with the onset of symptoms are usually slower and may be delayed by many hours after eating the offending food.